 4. Ask about builder incentives

-You could get upgrades, appliances, or help with closing costs.
+Be sure to ask questions, as you could get upgrades, appliances, or help with closing costs.

-5. Check the HOA and zoning
+5. Check the Homeowners Association (HOA) and zoning

 Understand community rules, future development plans, and school assignments.